 TikTok is a social media platform where users share 15-60 second short-form videos.
 These videos range from dance trends to educational content, and everything in-between.

 Gen Z dominated the app initially, but it now boasts nearly 700 million monthly active users.
 In addition, it’s the fastest-growing social media app in the world.

 Why all the love for TikTok?
 The saying goes: People scroll Instagram and Facebook.
 But they watch TikTok … for hours each week.
 In fact, reports estimate users spend 32 to 52 minutes on TikTok every day.

 With our audience in place, it’s time to hit “record.”
-Here’s what we can learn from business owners who are crushing the TikTok content game.
+Here are some TikTok tips from business owners who are crushing the content game.